RobTillaart/ACS712/README.md

 - **float getMicrosAdjust()** returns the set value.

 The minimum frequency of 40 Hz is used to sample enough time to find the minimum and maximum for 50 and 60 Hz signals.
 Thereafter the signal is sampled 10 cycles to minimize the variation of the frequency.
-Current version is not performance optimized.

 The **microsAdjust()** is to adjust the timing of **micros()**.
 It is only useful if one has a good source like a calibrated function generator to find the factor to adjust.
 Testing with my UNO I got a factor 0.9986.

+Current version is not performance optimized.

+Current version of detectFrequency can block forever.
+The second part has no timeout guard.

 ## Test